PumpkinPounder/Pumpkin-Upload-It/README.md

 ## 🧲 Built-in Torrent Creator

-Pumpkin Uploader can create a `.torrent` file from:
+Pumpkin Upload It can create a `.torrent` file from:

 - A full folder
 - Selected files